pagkly/Zed/Investopedia4/Hiccup Definition.md

 Greed, poor technology, poor understanding of the market, low or no [[social media]](https://www.investopedia.com/terms/s/social-media.asp) presence, and over-hiring are some factors that can cause hiccups for a business.
 Hiccups can occur when a business startup overspends on expensive office items and other luxuries rather than focusing on products and marketing.
 This can cause a startup to blow the budget early in the game.

 Because so many businesses feed off technology, having reliable internet and phone systems are key to moving a business along.
-Quality internet enables [[conference calls]](https://www.investopedia.com/terms/c/conferencecall.asp) and other technological feats that can help financial growth.
-Social media presence is also key, and the business that fails to expose itself on social media may not attract the attention given to competitors.
+Quality internet enables [[conference calls]](https://www.investopedia.com/terms/c/conferencecall.asp) and other technological feats that can help financial growth. [[Social Media|Social media]] presence is also key, and the business that fails to expose itself on social media may not attract the attention given to competitors.

 Understanding the market is an important part of a company's success.
 Failure in this regard can make a business irrelevant and so cause a financial downturn.
 Hiring too many employees can drain a company's finances.